python/cpython/Doc/library/subprocess.rst

    *creationflags*, if given, can be :data:`CREATE_NEW_CONSOLE` or :data:`CREATE_NEW_PROCESS_GROUP`.
 (Windows only)

-   Popen objects are supported as context managers via the :keyword:`with` statement, closing any open file descriptors on exit.
+   Popen objects are supported as context managers via the :keyword:`with` statement: on exit, standard file descriptors are closed, and the process is waited for.
    ::

       with Popen(["ifconfig"], stdout=PIPE) as proc: